-Extended sense of "grand, heroic" first recorded in English 1731.
+Extended sense of "grand, heroic" is recorded in English by 1731.
 From 1706 as a noun in reference to an epic poem, "A long narrative told on a grand scale of time and place, featuring a larger-than-life protagonist and heroic actions" [Miller Williams, "Patterns of Poetry"].
 Earlier as "an epic poet" (1630s).

 I believe the word 'epic' is usually understood by English readers to mean merely a long and grand poem instead of a short slight one—at least, I know that as a boy I remained long under that impression myself.
 It really means a poem in which story-telling, and philosophical reflection as its accompaniment, take the place of dramatic action, and impulsive song.
 [Ruskin, "Elements of English Prosody, for use in St. George's Schools," 1880]